Frequently Asked Questions

 Advanced

 Advanced content is spoken at a natural pace but avoids heavy slang or dense colloquialisms.
 It’s often marketed as comprehensible input for upper-level learners, though some simpler native material can also fit here.
+This level bridges the gap between learner-oriented content and full native media.

 Native